 Header: No specific Headers are required.
 Authentication is built into the Endpoint URL (which contains your unique Chameleon token).

-You can add other data too; add the name of the event or attribute (you will use this to search and select this event in the Chameleon interface) and then the values for this (likely to be variables pulled from the connected Trigger app).
+For other properties or events, simply add the name of the event or attribute (you will use this to search and select this event in Chameleon) and then the values for this (likely to be variables pulled from the connected Trigger app).

 You can keep the other configuration parameters as-is: